-Born in Brooklyn, New York, in 1959, Vincent Philip D'Onofrio cut his teeth as an actor in a number of Off-Broadway productions.
+Vincent D'Onofrio first cut his teeth as an actor in a number of off-Broadway productions.
 His breakout role came as an unstable recruit in the 1987 film, Full Metal Jacket.
-A slew of movie roles followed.
-In 2001 he was cast as Det.
+A slew of movie roles followed, and in 2001, he was cast as Det.
 Robert Goren in the TV series, Law & Order: Criminal Intent, a role he would play for a decade.

 After exploring the community theater circuit in Boulder, D'Onofrio eventually allowed his interest in acting to bring him back to his native New York City.
 "I didn't know what I wanted to do," he once said.
 "But deep down, I knew it would be something artistic.
 In New York, I learned to respect the arts more.
 I started to go to [acting] classes, I studied, I took it seriously."